 Survival planning isn't just for "the other guy."
 Adversity can happen to any of us.
 Unemployment, hurricane season, floods, storms that knock out power, and other disasters happen fairly often — somewhere in the world.

 Numerous articles have stated that the entire world is only 3 days away from starvation - meaning, in 3 days after a disaster there would be no more food in the stores.
-This has actually happened in the recent past as disasters struck New York, Japan, Indonesia and other places.
+This has actually happened in the recent past as disasters struck New York, Japan, Indonesia, the Carolinas, and other places.

 Emergency lighting: Have you ever spent a night in your city when ALL the lights were out?
 Kind of eerie, isn't it?
 There are many options available - emergency flashlight, solar lantern, emergency candles - to have for emergencies when the power goes out.